Er-Manav/Er-Manav/README.md

 A passionate individual :smile: seeking a position in a growth-oriented company where I can use my technical skills :computer: and leadership qualities to the upliftment of the company and personal growth.

-I'm graduating in July 2023 and I'm interested in internship for software engineering roles.
+I'm graduating in July 2023 and I'm interested in software engineering roles.

 Please feel free to get in touch with me via :email:Email at er.manavbansal@gmail.com.